Yes, Dionaea laughed and danced with me,

 A joyous chorus piped inside my head.

-Her perfumed breath did silently enthrall,
+Her perfumed breath, in silence, did enthrall,

 As did her nectar kisses, honey sweet;